orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/python.rst

 The application framework has been extended in order to provide ways to interact with the pipelines inside each application.
 It applies only to applications that use input or output images.
 Let's check which
-functions added to the ``Application`` class.
-There is a lot of getter
+functions are available in the ``Application`` class.
+There are lots of getter
 functions:

 +---------------------------------+---------------------------------------+